Part 2 – Puglia Road Trip Only Gets Better

 Visitors to Puglia must visit the picturesque village of Alberobello.

 Alberobello is a UNESCO world heritage site of over 1,400 ‘Trulli’ buildings, located 15 kilometres from Castellana Grotte and 21 kilometres from Monopoli.
 The ancient whitewashed bases and cone shaped roofs are dry built from overlapping stones without use of mortar or other materials.
-The roofs are adorned with pinnacles of various Christian, primitive and magic symbols and shapes.
+Roofs are adorned with pinnacles of various Christian, primitive and magic symbols and shapes.

 The largest Trulli with two floors and an internal staircase is found on Piazza Sacramento.
 Wandering the streets of Alberobello is a magical experience and that’s why visitors flock there to see and photograph this unique architecture.
 Today the majority of Trulli have been converted into luxury accommodation, retail stores, restaurants and souvenir shops.